ORLA*: Mobile Manipulator-Based Object Rearrangement with Lazy A Star: : A* with Lazy Buffer Allocation

 Given the task plan, a set of buffer poses is optimal if the traveling cost is minimized.
 For each object needing a buffer pose, we compute $P_b^*$, the set of buffer poses minimizing the traveling cost.
 In the traveling cost, the trajectories from the buffer pose $p_b$ to four deterministic poses are involved: the last deterministic pose the robot visits before placing and picking at $p_b$, and the first pose the robot visits after placing and picking at $p_b$.

 In the EE scenario, if the four points form a quadrilateral, the total distance is minimized when $p_b$ is placed at the intersection of the diagonal lines.
-Otherwise, if two or more points overlap, the $x$ and $y$ of the optimal $p_b$ is the point among four points minimizing the traveling cost.
-Therefore, $P_b^*$ in EE scenario is a set of poses whose $x,y$ are computed above.
+Otherwise, if two or more points overlap, the optimal $p_b$ is the point among four points minimizing the traveling cost.
+Therefore, $P_b^*$ in EE scenario is a set of poses with above-computed $x,y$.

 In the MB scenario, let $b_b$ be the mobile base position when visiting $p_b$.
 And denote the mobile base positions of the four involved poses as $P=\{b_1,b_2,b_3,b_4\}$.
 The four points and their opposites $\widehat{P}=\{\widehat{b_1},\widehat{b_2},\widehat{b_3},\widehat{b_4}\}$ partition the track into up to eight segments.
 Similar to the case in Algo.~\ref{alg:refine}, $\widehat{P}\bigcup P$ are extreme points of the distance sum.
 And the points with the minimum value are optimal $b_b$ solutions.
 Moreover, for any of the eight segments, if both of its endpoints are with the minimum value, the whole segments are optimal $b_b$ solutions.
 Therefore, in MB scenario, $P_b^*$ is a set of poses whose corresponding mobile base positions are at the points or segments computed above.